Ring (mathematics): Dedekind

 The study of rings originated from the theory of polynomial rings and the theory of algebraic integers.
 In 1871, Richard Dedekind defined the concept of the ring of integers of a number field.
 In this context, he introduced the terms "ideal" (inspired by Ernst Kummer's notion of ideal number) and "module" and studied their properties.
 Dedekind did not use the term "ring" and did not define the concept of a ring in a general setting.

 Hilbert

 The term "Zahlring" (number ring) was coined by David Hilbert in 1892 and published in 1897.
-In 19th century German, the word "Ring" could mean "association", which is still used today in English in a limited sense (for example, spy ring), so if that were the etymology then it would be similar to the way "group" entered mathematics by being a non-technical word for "collection of related things".
 According to Harvey Cohn, Hilbert used the term for a ring that had the property of "circling directly back" to an element of itself (in the sense of an equivalence).
 Specifically, in a ring of algebraic integers, all high powers of an algebraic integer can be written as an integral combination of a fixed set of lower powers, and thus the powers "cycle back".
 For instance, if a^{3} − 4a + 1 = 0 then: